patroza/JConverter/README.md

 ## Conversion details

-### Conversion for the .dat file

-- Replace empty values by -999
-- Replace dot (.) by comma (,)
-- Remove variable headers row

-### Assumptions made
+### General

 - If the first row contains alphabetical characters, then it is assumed to be the variable headers.
   If any other row contains alphabetical characters, an error is raised, as Mplus does not support this.
 - Each line must have an equal amount of columns.
 Otherwise an error is raised.
 - The default analysis type is BASIC.
+- Spaces in output file names are replaced by underscores (_)

+### Conversion for the .dat file

+- Replace empty values by -999
+- Replace dot (.) by comma (,)
+- Remove variable headers row

-### Output for the .inp file
+### Conversion for the .inp file

 - If there are too long variable names (> 8), adds a comment to the top listing them
 - If there are variable names that are not unique, adds a comment to the top listing them